Guido Adler: National Socialist period

-Reputation
+Legacy

 Adler was one of the founders of musicology as a discipline (Musikwissenschaft).
 He was also among the first scholars in music to recognize the relevance of sociocultural factors to music (Musiksoziologie), thereby providing a broader context for aesthetic criticism which, with biography, had been the primary focus of 19th century music scholarship.
 Empirical study was for him the most important part of the discipline.
 His own emphasis was on the music of Austria, specifically the music of the First Viennese School: Haydn, Mozart and their contemporaries.